Pennsylvania Turnpike warns of 80-mile detour this weekend

 The detour will run from 9 p.m.
 Friday and 4 a.m.
 Monday as crews close the toll road between the New Castle and Cranberry interchanges.

 That’s being done so crews can demolish and replace a bridge in New Sewickley.
-New construction techniques are being used to replace the bridge that fast.
+New construction techniques are being used to replace the bridge quickly.

 But the closure also means motorists who try to use that stretch of turnpike will be detoured onto Interstates 376, 80 and 79 to get around it.